 Learn more about India »

 As a volunteer in India, there may be some heavy work to do but it will be made lighter by the team pulling together and by the participation of the locals themselves who appreciate the benefit the project will have for their community as a whole.
+You’ll be assisting farmers to return their desert land into arable, productive farmland through catchment and containment structures.
+The structures are designed to conserve and direct the community’s sole source of water which develops during the annual monsoon in the area.
 No special skills are needed to join the team of volunteers in India.

 When / Itinerary: